Available in VPC

 phpMyAdmin.confsettings.

-- Run the following commands in order, to specify the phpMyAdmin access settings:
+- Run the following command in order to specify the phpMyAdmin access settings: